hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

  These should be started second.
  Run as many of each as you want.
 If you don't wish to use WAN, one cluster is enough, and *WAN* is only available in Kubernetes.
- Omit these if using Viridian instead.
+ Omit these if using Hazelcast Cloud instead.

 * *data-loader*, *prometheus*, *management-center* &amp; *webapp* - These should be started last.